nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * At least one field must be provided.

 #### Example Usages
 * `edituser p/91234567 e/johndoe@example.com` Edits the user's phone number and email address to be `91234567` and `johndoe@example.com` respectively.
-*  `edituser n/Betsy Crower t/` Edits the user's name to be `Betsy Crower` and clears all existing tags.
+* `edituser n/Betsy Crower t/Marine` Edits the user's name to be `Betsy Crower` and add the tag `Marine` if it has not already been tagged to the user.
+If it has already been tagged, then it will instead remove the tag.

+#### Extra Notes
+* Tags are not shown for the user because it is not relevant.
+However, you can still see them in the command results.

 [Back To Contents](#table-of-contents)